-In the considered perioud the number of the domestic tourist was the highest in 2016, 150 655 guests, and this value shows a 28, 2% increase comparing with 2013.
+In the considered period the number of the domestic tourist was the highest in 2016, 150 655 guests, and this value shows a 28, 2% increase comparing with 2013.

 Figure 2.
-Number of domestic, and foreign guests inrural accommodation (per capita) (Hungarian Statistical Office 2021a)
+Number of domestic, and foreign guests inrural accomodation (per capita) (Hungarian Statistical Office 2021a)

 The change in the number of overnight stays affected by the decrease in the average overnight stay (Figure 3), the increase in numbers would be essential to modernise and improve quality in accordance with the requirements of the age.
 This is a good initiative for the quality label scheme developed by the FATOSZ (National Union of Rural and Agrotourism).
 In the case of domestic residents, the average duration of the stay during the period under consideration was the largest of 3 nights in 2010 and 2011.
 Studying foreigners was the highest in 2011, 3.7 nights.
-It is noted that the average length of time for foreign guests was over 3 nights in most of the years.
-On the other hand, in the case of domestic customers, most of the number below 3 nights is the most characteristic.
+It is noted that the average length of time for foreign guests was over 3 nights in most of the number below 3 nights is the most characteristic.
 This is explained by the fact that in most cases tourists from abroad have made a longer journey to a particular settlement than domestic customers, so that it is not appropriate for them to arrive for a short period of time to turn off (Dupeyras&MacCallum 2013).
 During the year 2019, the average duration of the customer's overnight stay decreased to 2, 6 overnight.